-To delete a paired phone: Press and release the HFL Talk button before a command.
+To delete a paired phone:

 - 1. Say "Phone setup."

 - 2. Say "Delete" after the prompts.

 - 3. HFL will ask you which phone you want to delete.
 Follow the HFL prompts to continue with the deletion.

 To hear the names of all paired phones: